MilesOfRoses/my-jekyll/_posts/design/2017-01-06-paper-cutout-texture.md

 ---
+description: Learn how to creat a paper cut-out effect using After Effects
 layout: blog-article
-title: Paper Cut-Out Animation with After Effects
+title: Create a Paper Cut-Out Animation with After Effects
-meta: Learn how to creat a paper cut-out effect using After Effects
+meta: Learn how to creat a paper cut-out animation using After Effects
 category: design
 ---
 <article>